 Surveyors have been around for centuries.
 While their tools and techniques have changed over time the underlying principles of measurement and mapping are still the same today.

-Surveyors use equipment like total stations, worth upwards of $50K each, to electronically calculate distances 100’s of metres away, to centimetre accuracy.
-Robotic versions are also available, allowing Surveyors to single-handedly operate a total station by remote control.
+Surveyors use equipment like total stations, worth upwards of $50K each, to electronically calculate distances from hundreds of metres away down to centimetre accuracy.
+Robotic versions are also available, allowing surveyors to single-handedly operate a total station by remote control.